alanphys/LinaQA/html/_sources/LQHelp8-1-4.rst.txt

 Save As
 =======

 Saves the current DICOM file under a new name.
+Changed pixel values are written to the pixel data array before saving.

 |Note| DICOM files are stored internally uncompressed and are saved uncompressed.